You’ve just spent months considering what foods to eat while pregnant.

 Here’s a list of what to include:

-Lean meat, poultry, and eggs are all good options.
+Lean meat, poultry, eggs, fish and shellfish are all good options.

-As are dairy products, nuts, beans and legumes, and certain vegetables like brussel sprouts, potatoes, corn and asparagus.
+As are dairy products, nuts, beans and legumes.

 Fish deserves a special mention because it contains omega-3 fatty acids that are vital for your baby’s brain development.